 A convertible car seat

 A convertible car seat is another option when traveling with a newborn by car.
 These start off as rear-facing car seats then, when your baby is ready to move to forward-facing, you simply switch the car seat around.
 It effectively grows with them.

 While some convertible car seats go down to 4 or 5 lbs, others will not be suitable until baby reaches at least 10lbs.
 Even with convertible car seats that are rated for small babies, the car seat may seem enormous around a newborn.

 Either option will work, but most parents opt for an infant car seat for at least for the first 6 or 9 months as they’re a better fit and more convenient.

 How soon can a newborn travel long distances by car?

 If you are taking a long-distance trip, again, it’s advised to wait until baby’s immune system has fully developed at around two to three months old.

-From a practical side, babies who are around 6 month old and have longer periods of happy wakefulness are easier to travel with than younger babies who tend to be less predictable.
+From a practical side, babies who are 3+ months old and have longer periods of happy wakefulness are easier to travel with as things are a bit more predictable.

 How long can a newborn stay in a car seat on a long drive?